Kingxukai/linux/Documentation/fb/vesafb.rst

-The VESA BIOS provides protected mode interface for changing some parameters.  vesafb can use it for palette changes and to pan the display.
+The VESA BIOS provides protected mode interface for changing some parameters.  vesafb can use it for palette changes and to pan the woke display.
 It is turned off by default because it seems not to work with some BIOS versions, but there are options to turn it on.